Kseniia-Diak/goit-hw-01/README.md

 # WebStudio Markup Project

-This project is part of the **GoIT Frontend Development Course**, specifically the first homework assignment (_goit-hw-01_).
+This project is part of the **GoIT Frontend Development Course**.
 The goal is to create an HTML markup for the provided layout without applying CSS styling.

 ## Project Overview